 When you look at this widescreen version of the image we've been using to show 4:3, you can see just how much of the picture is lost with a 4:3 image.

-It's worth noting that zooming and stretching a picture may work better for some shows than others.
-For example, a crisp digital Discovery Channel show can still look clear and detailed when zoomed or stretched; but lower-quality signals, such as reruns of older shows, can look noticeably more blurry and washed out.
+We've found that zooming and stretching a picture works better for some shows than others.
+For example, a crisp Discovery Channel show can still look clear and detailed when zoomed or stretched; but lower-quality signals, such as reruns of older shows, can look noticeably more blurry and washed out.
 Of course, if you're someone who gets distracted by black bars on the side of your screen, you may prefer to go with a somewhat fuzzier picture.
 It's really up you.

 If you do prefer a stretched or zoomed picture, then try to get familiar with the different aspect ratio modes your TV offers.
 Usually, there's a dedicated button on the remote, often labeled "Wide" or "Aspect," that lets you cycle through several options.